Alex Helm: Recognition and influence

 Helm died in 1970: his life and work being "cut short as he reached his peak".
+His collaborator E. C. Cawte dedicated his 1978 monograph Ritual Animal Disguise to Helm.
+Helm's books The English Mummer's Play and Staffordshire Folk Drama were published posthumously in 1981 and 1984.

 Helm had a considerable influence on later customs researchers in England, particularly through the geographic approach he advocated.
-His argument that folk dance and folk play should be studied as rituals or customs - as opposed to the literary approach adopted by earlier scholars like E. K. Chambers - became the adopted model (although one criticised by later researchers).
+His argument that folk dance and folk play should be studied as rituals or customs – as opposed to the literary approach adopted by earlier scholars like E. K. Chambers – became the adopted model (although one criticised by later researchers).

-C0llections
+Collections

-Helm's research papers - including correspondence, manuscript notebooks and working papers for his research on seasonal customs - are held at University College London.
+Helm's research papers – including correspondence, manuscript notebooks and working papers for his research on seasonal customs – are held at University College London.